Pole Building Cost

 Other pole barn costs to include in your budget are the cement to be poured after the pole barn is built, excavation or fill electrical, HVAC, concrete, plumbing, and shipping charges.
 Most pole barn design companies offer free shipping but may require additional construction costs if the job site is outside their delivery area.
 There is also an extra pole building cost to shipping fees when there is limited vehicle access like on a dirt road or driveway.

-Consider the following pole building cost estimate with and without concrete:
+Consider the following pole building cost options

 Below are estimated pole building cost for additional options you may want to consider as you plan your pole barn project.
 The price estimates are based on averaged sized buildings of 1,200 to 1,500 square feet.